GetDKAN/socrata_harvest/README.md

 ## Socrata Harvest

-This module will fill in required POD values where they are missing when harvesting from a Socrata data catalog.
+This module will fill in required [POD](https://project-open-data.cio.gov/v1.1/schema/) values if they are missing when harvesting from a Socrata data catalog.
+Ideally these values should be replaced with useful information from the data provider.

 ## Install